Fractured Magic: Egil Interlude III

 “Everyone knows that name.
 They just don’t know Egil belongs to it,” Dev said.

-“But you do,” Egil said, easing his knife out of its sheath.
+“But you do,” Egil said.
+Beneath the table, he eased his knife out of its sheath.

-“I've heard some things about you, Hound.
-For example, I've heard that you have magic.
+“I’ve heard rumors about you, Hound.
+For example, I’ve heard that you also have magic.
 Is it true?
 Can you show me?”

-“Only if you tell me why you sought me out.”
+“Only if you tell me why you came here looking for me.”

-“What makes you think I—,” Dev started.
-Swiftly, Egil drew his knife and drove it into the table — right into the space between Dev's first finger and thumb.
-She squawked and pulled her hand to her chest, cradling it there.
+“What makes you think I—” Swiftly, Egil drew his knife and drove it into the table—right into the space between Dev’s first finger and thumb.
+She squawked and yanked her hand to her chest, cradling it there.
 “What is wrong with you?!
-You could've stabbed me!”
+You could’ve stabbed me!”

 “The Hound of Unity doesn’t miss,” Egil hissed, pulling his knife out of the wood.
 “Call me that again and the next one goes into your hand.”